Sorry guys. No shirts, no shoes, no service.

 What's special about Planet's lighting?

-We are in the process of replacing nearly all of our indoor and outdoor lighting, including our signs, with the most advanced LED technology manufactured by the same Korean company that builds the screen in your iPhone.
-These LED systems last many times longer, use a lot less power, and use fewer chemicals than the fluorescent bulbs they replace.
+We are in the process of replacing nearly all of our indoor and outdoor lighting, including our signs, with the most advanced LEDs available.
+They last many times longer, use a lot less power, and use fewer chemicals than the fluorescent bulbs they replace.

 What do you do with trade-ins that are the end of their lives?